 The outlook for Chinese bonds is also improving.
 International investors only fairly recently gained access to this roughly USD 15 trillion market, which is the world’s second largest bond market.
-With the three major rating agencies now licensed to rate Chinese debt, more foreign investors could feel encouraged to buy Chinese debt.
+With the three major rating agencies now licenced to rate Chinese debt, more foreign investors could feel encouraged to buy Chinese debt.

 While confidence in the bond market has been bolstered by these developments, it remains essential for investors to do their homework well.
 With the Chinese government allowing state-owned enterprises to fail, the risk of defaults has increased, even if over time, this greater openness to defaults should benefit the creditworthiness of Chinese debt.

-Given that most bitcoins are mined in China and that this has a significant impact on energy use, bitcoin mining directly challenges China’s sustainability goals.
+Given that most bitcoins are mined in China and that this has a significant impact on energy use, bitcoin mining direct challenges China’s sustainability goals.
 Accordingly, Beijing has banned bitcoin mining in China, setting an example that the rest of the world could well follow.

 A further concern is the anonymous nature of trading in bitcoin and other cryptocurrencies, which could sap efforts to contain crimes such as fraud and theft.

 To control financial risk, the bitcoin market must be regulated.
 Here, too, China is not alone.
 More and more central banks are planning to issue their own digital coins.
 This allows them to remain in charge of their policies, while allowing crypto trading to thrive.